derickr/derickrethans-articles/202005050958-xdebug-update-april-2020.rst

 If you are leading a team or company, then it is also possible to support Xdebug through `a subscription <https://xdebug.org/support>`_.

-In March, I worked on Xdebug for about 60 hours, on the following things:
+In April, I worked on Xdebug for about 60 hours, on the following things:

 Xdebug 2.9.5
 ------------